learning-unlimited/ESP-Website/docs/admin/releases/08/README.rst

 - Display improvements to fruitsalad bubblesfront page and editable text attribution line

 - Display improvements to alerts on volunteer signup page

+- Fixes for display bugs in the onsite class changes grid